 The definitions below are based on federal legislation (unless otherwise noted), which provides guidance to states by identifying a minimum set of acts or behaviors to define crimes.
-OVC understands that state statutes may vary.
+The Office for Victims of Crime (OVC) understands that state statutes may vary.
 Please interpret your state code within the definitions provided to report requested data.

-Examples of specific crimes are provided for each category.
-In these cases, the victimization category should be reported, not the specific crime type.
+Examples of specific crimes are provided for each category1 In these cases, the victimization category should be reported, not the specific crime type.
 For example, if an adult was the victim of battery under state law, this would be reported as Adult Physical Assault, not as Other: Battery.